 Elie Wiesel.
 Kerry Kennedy.
 Help bring their stories and many others to life as our intern.

-The Echo Foundation seeks student interns who will maintain and develop our existing social media platforms and websites during a summer semester internship.
-Students with The Echo Foundation play a critical role in the development and implementation of our educational programming.
-In a small, dynamic environment, interns have the opportunity to support our vital initiatives that advance the cause for humanity while gaining valuable research and product development experience.
+Echo Student Interns play a critical role in the development and implementation of our educational programs.
+In a small, dynamic environment, interns research, create and produce our vital initiatives that advance the cause of humanity while gaining valuable research and product development experience.